-- 1. Remove the computer cover.
+- 1. Remove the cover.
 See "Removing the cover" on page 20. - 2.
-At the rear of the computer, press the release button 1 to open the adapter latch 2 and remove the slot cover.
+Remove the adapter connector cover for the appropriate expansion connector.

 - 3. Remove the adapter from its static-protective package. - 4.
 Install the adapter into the appropriate connector on the system board.